Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 Like this just in, right?

-Like that no one sounds like that in real life, but if you do it on TV, then there's no stereotype associated with it.
+But if you do it on TV, then there's no stereotype associated with it.

-So you can, you know, sort of it's a blank canvas with the character development, right?
+So you can, you know, sort of, it's a blank canvas with the character development, right?

-And so it with the alien thing that's convenient from a creative standpoint is you can have an enemy of the United States that isn't another country in the world, right?
+And so it, with the alien thing that's convenient from a creative standpoint is you can have an enemy of the United States that isn't another country in the world, right?

-So it doesn't have to be an anti-China or an anti-Russia narrative, like Independence Day.
+So it doesn't have to be an anti-China or an anti-Russia narrative like Independence Day.

-But the irony is that nowadays that that hide mind threat isn't coming out of Moscow and Soviets, it's actually you know, World Economic Forum and Davos and Klaus, who want everybody to be microchipped and part of the hide mind by by their own uh express admission.
+It's actually, you know, World Economic Forum and Davos and Klaus who want everybody to be microchipped and part of the hide mind by their own express admission.

-So um, yeah, you're absolutely right about that.
+So yeah, you're absolutely right about that.

 Sure.